mengfan-ma/mengfan-ma.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+# Preprints & Papers under Review
+Contracting with a Mechanism Designer
+    - with Tian Bai, Yaohao Liu, Mengfan Ma and Mingyu Xiao

 Contextual Search in Principal-Agent Games: The Curse of Degeneracy
   - with Yiding Feng, Bo Peng and Zongqi Wan
   - in *Proc.
 37th ACM-SIAM Symposium on Discrete Algorithms **(SODA 2026)***